Atri-Labs/atri-templates/README.md

 Common requirements in frontend that are packaged in ready-to-use form.

 For example, responsive navigation bar with three columns is shown below.

 [File location](templates/basics/responsive_navigation_bar.json)

 ![Preview](static/responsive_navbar.gif)

-Find complete list and details of available templates [here](templates/README.md)
+Find the complete list and details of available templates [here](templates/README.md).

 ## How to use a template?